-For more information about controllers and their responsibilities, please see our main Guide to the GDPR.
+For more information about controllers and their responsibilities, please see our frequently asked questions.

 In a similar way to data controllers, data processors have to protect people’s personal data – but they only process it in the first place on behalf of the controller.
 They wouldn’t have any reason to have the data if the controller hadn’t asked them to do something with it.